Understanding the regulator's approach

 Businesses operating in the financial sphere in the UK need to be conscious of the multitude of obligations that they owe to regulators in the course of their operation.
 These obligations can be a significant burden for businesses, but should not be treated lightly.
 The UK operates one of the most comprehensive and robust regulatory frameworks in the world, which has contributed to its global reputation as a financial hub.
 This reputation is supported and protected by a legal regime that can result in civil or criminal liability for businesses that are found to have conducted activities which threaten to undermine it.

-We understand what our clients face in discharging their regulatory obligations, and the challenges they may encounter when presented with the prospect of an investigation.
-We have experience of assisting clients in all regulatory investigations:
+Bright Line Law understands what clients face in discharging their regulatory obligations, and the challenges they may encounter when presented with the prospect of an investigation.
+Jonathan Fisher QC has experience of assisting clients in all regulatory investigations.

 Businesses undoubtedly operate in a competitive environment which puts tremendous pressure on them to secure new opportunities as quickly as possible to survive.
 This requirement, however, has to be treated seriously and the Serious Fraud Office (SFO) is responsible for ensuring that businesses conduct themselves properly and do not employ questionable tactics.